-Prerequisites(s): BUS201, BUS202, or MBA503; BUS 303 Develops micro-economic concepts and employs them to examine decision making under uncertainty.
+Prerequisite(s): BUS201, BUS202, or MBA503; BUS 303

+Develops micro-economic concepts and employs them to examine decision making under uncertainty.
 Topics include optimal choices, quantitative analysis and estimation of demand, production and cost functions, and market structures and firms' pricing strategies.
 Minimum passing grade: C

-Qualitative Research Methodologies (3 units)
+MBA 508 Qualitative Research Methodologies

-Advanced study of research methodologies used in the social and behavioral sciences and the application of those methodologies to education, business, management, religion, and other fi lds of study.
+Advanced study of research methodologies used in the social and behavioral sciences and the application of those methodologies to education, business, management, religion, and other fields of study.